 “Medal nominees that were not successful in previous medals rounds are eligible to be re-nominated for a 2019 NABRC Medal.”

-Nominations must address the selection criteria, be on the official nomination form, and received by NABRC by July 1.
-The nomination form and information is available from Janine King email [email protected] or phone 0419 735 542 or via the NABRC website www.nabrc.com.au
+Nominations must address the selection criteria, be on the official nomination form (click here to access), and received by NABRC by July 1.
+Coordinator Janine King can be contacted by email [email protected] or phone 0419 735 542.
+The NABRC website, also containing the nomination form and award details is www.nabrc.com.au